Coherence as a resource for phase estimation: Phase estimation in quantum algorithms

 For any outcome $0\leq k\leq 2^t-1$ (in binary) of the measurement in the circuit, we construct a phase estimate of $\hat{\phi}_k= \frac{2\pi k}{2^t}.$ The accuracy of each estimate and the probability to measure the corresponding outcome depends on the number of qubits $t$ (and also on the number of total copies of the black-box unitary $U$, given by $2^{t}-1$).
 As shown in Ref.~\cite{Cleve1998}, one obtains a measurement outcome $k$, such that $k$ is the best $t$-bit approximation to $\phi$, i.e., $\left|\phi-\frac{2\pi k}{2^t}\right| <\frac{2\pi}{2^{t+1}}$, with a probability of at least $\frac{4}{\pi^2} \approx 0.405$.
 Moreover, the probability to obtain the best $t$-bit approximation to $\phi$ can be amplified to arbitrary $1-\epsilon$, by using a total of at least $t+ \lceil \log\left(1+\frac{1}{2\epsilon} \right)\rceil$ qubits, see Refs.~\cite{Cleve1998,Nielsen2010}.
 Thus, the protocol in Fig.~\ref{fig:PhaseEstimationCircuitShor} can be used to estimate the phase (corresponding to an eigenstate of a given unitary $U$) with arbitrary accuracy and success probability with a suitable choice of circuit size.
 If one uses phase estimation as a subroutine, the desired accuracy and success probability depends on the specific problem one seeks to solve via phase estimation.\\

-We now briefly discuss the example of Shor's factoring algorithm~\cite{Shor1997} in more detail.
+We now briefly discuss the example of Shor's factoring algorithm~\cite{Shor1997} and refer to Ref.~\cite{Cleve1998} for the complete discussion.
 Here, the factorization problem of a composite number $N$ is solved via order-finding, i.e., finding the smallest integer $r$ such that for some (randomly chosen) coprime integer $a$ to $N$ we have $a^r \text{mod} \, N = 1$, which allows to find a factor of $N$ with sufficiently high probability, see~\cite{Shor1997}.
 This order-finding problem can be solved via phase estimation.
 To this end, let $U$ define the unitary with $U\ket{n}=\ket{an \, \text{mod}\, N}$.
 The orthonormal eigenstates and eigenvalues of $U$ are